 Dr. Prendergast is the Edmond and Marion Guggenheim Professor of Biochemistry and Molecular Biology and Professor of Molecular Pharmacology and Experimental Therapeutics at Mayo Medical School and the director of the Mayo Clinic Center for Individualized Medicine.
 He has held several other teaching positions at the Mayo Medical School since 1975.
-Dr. Prendergast serves on the board of trustees of the Mayo Foundation.
+Dr. Prendergast serves on the board of trustees of the Mayo Foundation and the Mayo Clinic board of governors.

-Kathi P. Seifert Age 59 Director since 1995 Retired Executive Vice President, Kimberly-Clark Corporation
+Kathi P. Seifert Age 59 Director since 1995

+Retired Executive Vice President, Kimberly-Clark Corporation